-During early years the chief administrative official of the College was a dean who took his authority through the President of The University of Texas, at Austin.
+During early years the chief administrative official of the College was a dean who took his authority through the President of The University of Texas at Austin.
 In 1931 the Board of Regents provided a presidency and vested direct administrative authority in that office.
 From 1931 to 1950 the College operated directly under the Board of Regents.
-During the period September, 1950, to September, 1954, The University of Texas operated under a chancellorship system.
-In September, 1954, the office of Chancellor was abolished and the title of President was given to the chief administrative officer of the university system.
-Texas Western College retains a semiautonomous position with its president reporting directly to the president of the system.
+Since 1950 The University of Texas has operated under a chancellorship system.
+Texas Western College retains a semiautonomous position with its president reporting directly to the Chancellor of the system.

-The name of the school was changed to Texas Western College on June 1, 1949.
-This was done in order to recognize the expansion of the curriculum into various fields, thus enabling the College to present itself as an institution with a broad program, attractive to a variety of students from many different places.
+The name of the school was changed to Texas Western College in 1949 in order to recognize the expansion of the curriculum into various fields.
+Thus the College is an institution with a broad program, attractive to a variety of students from many different places.

-Today Texas Western College, a coeducational institution with an enrollment of over 4,000 students, offers the following degrees: Engineer of Mines, Bachelor of Science in Mining Engineering, Metallurgical Engineering, Civil Engineering, Electrical, and Mechanical Engineering; Bachelor of Arts, Bachelor of Science in the Sciences, and in Education; Bachelor of Business Administration, Bachelor of Music, Master of Arts and Master of Science in Education.
+Today Texas Western College, a coeducational institution with some 5,000 students, offers the following degrees: Engineer of Mines, Bachelor of Science in Mining Engineering, Metallurgical Engineering, Civil Engineering, Electrical, and Mechanical Engineering; Bachelor of Arts, Bachelor of Science in the Sciences, and in Education; Bachelor of Business Administration, Bachelor of Music, Master of Arts and Master of Science in Education.
 The College is primarily an undergraduate institution with emphasis on instruction.
-Proper attention, however, is given to the Masters Degree; and the curriculum is expanding on that level in accordance with faculty, facilities, and students available for graduate work.
+Proper attention, however, is given to the Master's Degree; and the curriculum is expanding on that level in accordance with faculty, facilities, and students available for graduate work.